 - WEX Inc. in South Portland – $717.5 million in annual revenue

 - The Cianbro Companies in Pittsfield – $169.5 million in annual revenue

 - Olympia Sport Center, Inc. in Westbrook – $157.6 million in annual revenue

-- General and operations managers - $88,450 average annual salary
+- General and operations managers – $88,450 average annual income

-- Sales Representatives (Wholesale and Manufacturing, Technical and Scientific Products) - $78,160 average annual salary
+- Sales Representatives (Wholesale and Manufacturing, Technical and Scientific Products) – $78,160 average annual income

 Additionally, the presence of large companies in Maine provides the opportunity for business-educated professionals to work their way up the corporate ladder.
 L.L.
 Bean CEO Christopher McCormick, who graduated from Fairfield University Dolan School of Business in 1977, began working at L.L Bean in 1983 as an advertising manager.
 After 18 years of working for the company and advancing to a position as chief marketing officer, he moved into the company’s CEO position in 2001.

 The primary Master of Business Administration (MBA) program at Thomas is a blend of classroom learning and practice.
 You’ll attend lectures, but will also spend time working with businesses, developing leadership and communication skills and building a valuable network.
 The school offers the curriculum as a full-time fast-paced program and through a blend of online and evening classes, making it possible for you to work while you earn your degree.
 In addition, the school also offers an MBA with a concentration in human resource management.
 The school has invested in creating a supportive environment that will facilitate your success after you complete any of these programs, sponsoring networking events, guest lectures by area leaders and workshops, as well as providing individual career counseling and admission to professional development sessions.